suwanyu/circRNA_with_ADARs/README.md

 - Brain circRNA transcriptome is distinct from other tissues.
 - ADARB2 enhances the synthesis of circRNAs **specifically in inhibitory neurons**.

-#### 🧠 Summary
-This study investigates circular RNA (circRNA) regulation with ADARB2 enrichment in inhibitory neurons.
-Through integrative high-throughput sequencing and computational analysis, a set of circRNAs potentially regulated by ADARB2 was identified.
-The findings suggest that ADARB2 promotes circRNA biogenesis in inhibitory neurons by binding to precursor RNAs.

 ---

 ### 📊 Datasets